Scoring your Credit - How's your FICO?

-Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to build a score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your score:

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have a history of late payments?

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

 Getting your credit score

-Before you can improve your score, you have to know your score and ensure that the credit reports from each agency are correct.
-Fair Isaac, the company that invented the original FICO credit score, offers credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that can help you understand how to improve your FICO score.
+Before you can improve your FICO score, you have to obtain your score and be sure that the reports from each credit reporting agency are correct.
+Fair Isaac has created a website (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are information and online tools that can help you understand how to improve your FICO score.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your credit score?
 Call us: (541) 683-3300.